Amerisleep vs. Nolah Mattress Reviews

 - AS5: The soft cushioning of the AS5 is a popular option for serious side sleepers.
 It has an Active Flex layer that’s only found in the AS5.
-It improves the responsiveness of the deep layers of conforming foam so that sleepers can move without feeling stuck in the mattress.
+It improves the responsiveness of the deep layers of conforming foam so that sleepers can move without sinking into the impression of their own bodies.

 Amerisleep’s Materials, Cover, and Construction

 The medium-firm AS2 starts with a two-inch Bio-Pur® comfort layer.
 A three-inch Affinity layer with HIVE® technology (Harnessing Intelligent Ventilation & Energy) separates the comfort layer from the support core.
 This special layer has hexagonal cutouts arranged in five zones.
 Where the cutouts are closely packed together, there is firmer support like that needed at the head, back, and feet.
 Greater space between the cutouts lets the body sink into the mattress for better pressure relief like that needed at the hips and shoulders.
 HIVE® technology also improves breathability as it allows air to flow through and around the cutouts.

 Amerisleep’s Cooling Technologies and Temperature Regulation

 Amerisleep keeps sleepers cool using a combination of technologies and techniques.
 Celliant® uses body heat to the sleeper’s advantage, while Bio-Pur®’s advanced open-cell structure lets more air pass through the foam’s individual cells.
 Finally, HIVE® technology keeps that air moving through the transition layer so that it doesn’t stay trapped near the sleeper.
 The results are cooling memory foam mattresses with above-average temperature regulation.